Axe Giant: The Wrath of Paul Bunyan: Plot

 Seeing Meeks, the group lets him in the cabin.
 Seeing the horn, he points out their grave mistake.
 Meeks tells them the tall tale of Paul Bunyan is based on an actual person, born with a condition that caused extreme gigantism and tripled his life expectancy.
 After Bunyan's blue ox, Babe, got wounded and wandered into some loggers’ area, they killed it for the meat.
 An adolescent Bunyan slaughtered the loggers in retaliation, which caused the nearby townspeople to drive him inside an abandoned mine and sealed it.
 Bunyan grew to his full height while living in the mountains.
 Meeks tells them they must return the horn or they will all be killed.

 Zack runs out of the cabin with the horn and throws it into the forest.
 The horn is thrown back out of the trees, impaling Zack.
 Bunyan emerges, drags Zack's body off and returns to his cave to sharpen his axe.
 Meanwhile, CB's father (the local sheriff) is called to the area for a bear sighting but finds Hoke's body.
 Bunyan returns and attacks the cabin, drags Rosa out and throws her against a tree, killing her.
 As the group leaves the cabin, Bunyan prepares to attack them.
 The sheriff arrives and shoots him with several tranquilizer darts, incapacitating him.
 Meeks emerges from the woods and hold them all at gunpoint while defending Bunyan.
-He shoots Martin and prepares to kill the others, but Bunyan regains consciousness and decapitates Meeks.
+He shoots Martin dead and prepares to kill the others, but Bunyan regains consciousness and decapitates Meeks.

 Bunyan chases Sheriff, CB, and Ms. K to a footbridge over a river where they are trapped until a posse of local hunters arrives.
 They empty their weapons into the giant, who falls into the river below and sinks.
 Sheriff, CB, and Ms. K leave with the posse.